Low on snow: Norway's power prices soar as dry spring gulps down reservoirs

 While the cold winter and subsequent smaller inflows drove Norway’s prices higher, they were not the only market driver, Vik said.

-Increasing CO2 and coal prices, combined with low wind power production in Europe, made Norwegian electricity more competitive to export, and even during the dry period Norway continued to supply its neighbors through interconnections.
+Increasing CO2 and coal prices, combined with low wind power production in Europe, made Norwegian electricity more competitive to export, and even during the dry period Norway continued to supply its neighbours through interconnections.
+(Editing by Terje Solsvik Editing by Edmund Blair)